shotstack/positioning-utility/README.md

 ## Run Locally

-To start the utility, build the CSS and serve the utility:
+To start the server, build the CSS and serve the utility:

 ```bash
 npm start